influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/guides/event-handler-setup.md

     Click on the `t.me/<bot-username>` link in **@BotFather**'s response and click **Start** at the bottom of your Telegram application.

-    Your newly-created bot will appear in the chat list on the left side of the application.
+    Your newly created bot will appear in the chat list on the left side of the application.

 #### Telegram API access token